idealobjects/language-spec/README.md

 ### create

+    create
     create [id]

 create is the most standard item in the language.
 Use this to create an object.
 The passed id will be included in the object as the _id attribute.
 Create will put the created object on the locally-defined space.
+If no id is passed, then it will be automatically generated using a timestamp.

 There are no guardrails on the create command.
 Any id can be used, and all created objects will be standard and basic.